mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 LoadModule php5_module modules/libphp-5.6.so
 ```

-As far as I can tell, these are the only modules we need.
-So far.
+As far as I can tell, these are the only modules we need... so far.
 We'll see what else specifically is needed by phpMyAdmin and WordPress.

+## Create an AMI for this baseline

+Use AWS console to create an AMI from this instance.
+Set the name of the ami and its snapshot to _lap-baseline_.

 ## Create phpMyAdmin EC2 instance